 10 Connect And Make New Friends On Pulau Weh

 I can’t say it too many times: it’s impossible to feel lonely on Pulau Weh!
-The friendliness of the locals and the sense of community that can develop here, it’s really something to base your trip on.
-If you need a hack on where/how to make friends on Pulau Weh here is few:
+The friendliness of the locals and the sense of community that can develop are really something to base your trip on.
+If you need a hack on where/how to make friends on Pulau Weh here are a few:

 -take a snorkeling trip with a dive shop,